 Rotten Tomatoes score: 28 percent fresh

-If you're starting to notice a pattern emerging, you are not alone.
-Once again, a "Twilight" film earned a tolerable score — 60 percent, in this case — from its target audience while repulsing reviewers.
-That phenomenon might just be by design, according to the Rotten Tomatoes Critics Consensus, which stated that despite satiating its hardcore fans, "outsiders are likely to be turned off by its slow pace, relentlessly downcast tone and excessive length."
+If you’re starting to notice a pattern emerging, you are not alone.
+Once again, a “Twilight” film earned a tolerable score — 60 percent, in this case — from its target audience while repulsing reviewers, which helps explain its respectable gross.
+That phenomenon might just be by design, according to the Rotten Tomatoes Critics Consensus, which stated that despite satiating its hardcore fans, “outsiders are likely to be turned off by its slow pace, relentlessly downcast tone and excessive length.”

 “Harry Potter,” “Twilight” and More: Top Book-to-Film Adaptations